roytang/blog/content/post/2009/10/weekend-project-1-mtg-utils-decklist-sharing-tool/index.md

 Some notes:

--- the Django template engine included with GAE seems to be earlier than version 1, as the escapejs filter wasn't available and I had to write it myself.
+- the Django template engine included with GAE seems to be earlier than version 1, as the escapejs filter wasn't available and I had to write it myself.
 Still, being familiar with the Django template engine helped a lot

--- WordPress.com blogs don't allow Javascript inside the posts, so the blog sharing code I provide won't work there.
+- WordPress.com blogs don't allow Javascript inside the posts, so the blog sharing code I provide won't work there.
 It works on Blogger though.
 I'll look for a workaround... (iframes?)

--- I've yet to try using memcache, so the current version doesn't cache anything, I mean to try it in a future version
+- I've yet to try using memcache, so the current version doesn't cache anything, I mean to try it in a future version

--- yes, I put adsense ads there.
+- yes, I put adsense ads there.
 I was like, why not? 😀

+Update May 2020: The app used to be deployed on Google App Engine, but is no longer available.
+I've since uploaded the code to Github at https://github.com/roytang/mtg-utils

  [1]: http://appengine.google.com/
  [2]: http://mtg-utils.appspot.com/deck/